Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

 To characterize the cycle-to-cycle variation in the flow fields, we compute the standard deviation fields, $s_{\Phi}$.
 These are presented normalized by the mean, as the coefficient of variation, to facilitate comparisons with performance variability.
 Since the flow-field data is sparse in $\theta$, we cannot calculate an accurate time-average, so we define the flow-field coefficient of variation as $CV_\Phi(\lambda,\theta,x,y)=\frac{s_{\Phi}}{\Tilde{\phi}}$, where $\Tilde{\phi}$ is the mean of all the PIV vectors collected at a given phase.
 Figure \ref{perfflowvar} demonstrates the spatial extent of flow-field variability as a function of $\theta$ and $\lambda$.
-In this figure, $CV_\Phi$ ranges from $1\%$ to $150\%$.
+The flow-field coefficient of variation ranges from $1\%$ to $110\%$ and is truncated in the figure for visualization.
 During the early portion of the cycle (locations i and ii, $S_a$), variability is confined to a region on the order of the foil thickness close to the blade and in the wake (Figure \ref{perfflowvar}a,b) for both tip-speed ratios.
 The two cases diverge around $\theta$ = 90$^\circ$ (beginning of $S_b$).
 There, for $\lambda\:=\:1.5$, flow-field variability expands in the vicinity of the dynamic stall vortex.
 In contrast, at the same $\theta$, variability for $\lambda\:=\:2.5$ remains confined to the blade wake and the region of separated flow at the trailing edge.
-By the end of the cycle (location v, $S_e$), for $\lambda\:=\:2.5$, variation is once again primarily limited to the blade wake while for $\lambda\:=\:1.5$, we observe high variability in a large region of separated flow (locations iv.-v., $S_c - S_e$).
+By the end of the cycle (location v, $S_e$), for $\lambda\:=\:2.5$, variation is once again primarily limited to the blade wake, while, for $\lambda\:=\:1.5$, we observe high variability in a large region of separated flow (locations iv-v, $S_c - S_e$).
 We can compactly visualize the trends across phase by summation of ${CV_\Phi}$ in space (i.e., $\sum{CV_\Phi}$).
 As shown in Figure \ref{perfflowvar}c, $\sum{CV_\Phi}$ is higher at all resolved phases for $\lambda\:=\:1.5$ than $\lambda\:=\:2.5$.
 For $\lambda\:=\:1.5$, $\sum{CV_\Phi}$ increases dramatically during the growth of the dynamic stall vortex ($S_b$) and, for the resolved phases of the power stroke, reaches a maximum at location iii.
 This is in agreement with prior work that has consistently demonstrated large increases in cycle-to-cycle variation post-stall \citep{Lennie,Kuppers,Ramasamy2021}.
-In contrast, for $\lambda\:=\:2.5$, $\sum{CV_\Phi}$ remains relatively low during the power stroke, and the maximum variability likely occurs in a portion of the flow field not included in these experiments.
+In contrast, for $\lambda\:=\:2.5$, $\sum{CV_\Phi}$ remains relatively low during the power stroke, and the maximum variability likely occurs in a portion of the flow field not visualized in these experiments.
 For both cases, the highest observed flow-field variability occurs in the downstream sweep.
 In summary, cycle-to-cycle flow-field variability increases with stall severity and is concentrated around coherent structures originating from the blade or in the blade wake.

 The increase in flow-field variability for the lower tip-speed ratio is expected given the higher stall severity, but is inverted from the trends in time-average and phase-specific performance variability, which are higher for $\lambda\:=\:2.5$ (Figure \ref{timeaverage} and \ref{15perfcirc}).
 However, the coefficient of variation for performance, $CV_\eta=\frac{s_\eta}{\bar{\eta}}$ (Figure \ref{perfflowvar}d), is higher for $\lambda\:=\:1.5$ across most of the cycle, consistent with flow-field variability.
 In other words, while $\lambda\:=\:2.5$ exhibits higher absolute performance variability, the $\lambda\:=\:1.5$ case has higher relative variability.